NebulaNebula

 Every automation has two parts:

-1. A trigger — the condition that starts the automation (a schedule, an event in an app, or an incoming webhook)
+A trigger — the condition that starts the automation (a schedule, an event in an app, or an incoming webhook).

-2. A task recipe — the steps Nebula follows when the trigger fires (which agents to use, what actions to take, where to send results)
+A task recipe — the prompt and execution steps Nebula follows when the trigger fires, including which agents handle each step and where to deliver results.

-When the trigger fires, Nebula runs the task recipe and delivers the results to you — via email, Slack, your Nebula inbox, or wherever you configured.
+When the trigger fires, Nebula runs the task recipe and delivers the results to you — via a Nebula channel, email, Slack, or wherever you configured.

 Viewing and managing your automations